Days Gone: Gameplay

 In this gameplay screenshot, protagonist Deacon is being chased by a horde of Freakers.

 Days Gone is a third-person action-adventure game set in a post-apocalyptic open world.
 The player controls Deacon St. John, an outlaw-turned-drifter-bounty-hunter who prefers life on the road to wilderness encampments.
-The game takes place two years after a pandemic killed almost all of humanity and transformed millions of others into "Freakers", mindless, zombie-like creatures that evolve quickly.
-Swarmers, a nocturnal type of Freaker, hide in their nests during daytime but often congregate, wander around, and search for food and water at night.
-Players can lure Swarmers toward other enemies, causing the two groups to fight one another.
-Other enemies include Newts, who are infected adolescents and opportunistic hunters who only attack Deacon when he enters their territory or has poor health.
-The game includes infected wildlife (called Runners and Ragers) and hostile human enemies.
-Players can be overwhelmed by hordes and must keep their distance.
+The game takes place two years after a pandemic killed almost all of humanity and transformed millions of others into "Freakers", mindless, zombie-like creatures.
+They hibernate during daytime but often congregate, wander around, and search for food and water at night.
+Players can lure them toward other enemies, causing the two groups to fight one another.
+Other enemies include Newts, who are infected adolescents and opportunistic hunters who only attack Deacon when he enters their territory or has poor health, as well as infected wildlife (called Runners and Ragers) and hostile human enemies.
+Players are easily overwhelmed by hordes and must keep their distance.
 Deacon can use firearms, melee weapons, traps, explosives and choke points to kill Freakers.

-The game is set in an open world in the Pacific Northwest.
-Players can freely explore the world on foot or using a motorcycle.
-The bike consumes fuel and becomes disabled if excessively damaged.
-Players must regularly refuel the bike at gas stations and camps, and repair it using collected scraps.
-Deacon must establish trust with settlement camps and earn "camp credits" by completing missions, and by completing bounties and selling food.
-As the level of trust increases, players can purchase new weapons, supplies and motorcycle parts that can be used to enhance its speed, durability and maneuverability.
-The bike's appearance can be customized.